d1One/NIPatcher/README.md

 Patcher to apply modifications to Native Instruments Maschine and Komplete Kontrol software, **only supporting Maschine for now.**

 Tested with Maschine v2.17 only!
+Will be open-source once I get the hang of Github...
+Right now I am a noob. 🙈

 MacOS compatibility:
 - Native Apple Silicon support.